Moeen Ali: 2015

 In the first match of England's 2015 World Cup campaign against Australia, Ali made 10 with the bat and failed to take a wicket as England suffered a heavy defeat.
 He scored a century in the next match against Scotland, making 128 from 107 balls to help England to a score of 303.
 He also took two wickets in Scotland's innings as he earned the man of the match award.
 Injury ruled Ali out of the final game against Afghanistan, which England won.

 Due to his injury at the World Cup, Ali was not initially selected for the West Indies tour.
 However, after recovering, he was called up for the Second Test Match of the series.
 In the first innings, Ali took figures of 1–47, and was run out for a duck.
 In the West Indies' second innings his bowling figures were 3/51, and he was not required to bat in England's second innings as they went on to secure a nine wicket victory to lead the series 1–0.
 In the third Test Moeen made 58 in the first innings.
 However, he was disappointing with the ball, taking just one wicket.
 Moeen took 1–54 in the second innings as the West Indies won to level the series at 1–1.

 In the first Test against New Zealand, Moeen scored 58 in England first innings to help them fight back to post 389.
 He then took three wickets in New Zealand's innings.
 He again impressed with the bat, making 43 in England's second innings and taking a wicket in New Zealand's second innings to help England win by 124 runs.

-Ali was selected in the England side for the 2015 Ashes series.
+Ali was selected in the England team for the 2015 Ashes series.
 In the first Test, he scored 77 in England's first innings before taking two Australian first innings wickets.
 He then took 3–59 in Australia's second innings as England secured an opening win.
 Ali could only manage figures of 1–138 in Australia's first innings of the second Test and then managed 39 with the bat.
 He took 2–78 in Australia's second innings but England suffered a heavy defeat.
 He scored 38 runs in England's first innings of the third Test and then took 1–64 in Australia's Second innings as England won by 8 wickets.
 In the fourth Test he was again not needed to bowl in Australia's first innings but made 38 with the bat as England secured a victory by an innings and 78 runs to regain the Ashes.
 In Australia's first innings of the final Test he took 3–102 and then made scores of 30 and 35 and England lost by an innings but won the series 3–2.